Alberta Human Rights Commission

 It is recognized in Alberta as a fundamental principle and as a matter of public policy that all persons are equal.
 Diversity and inclusion are valued and supported on the boards of Alberta's public agencies

-The Minister of Justice is seeking applications from individuals interested in serving as Part-time Members of the Commission of the Alberta Human Rights Commission.
+The Minister of Justice is seeking applications from individuals interested in serving as the Director for the Alberta Human Rights Commission.

-Established under the Alberta Human Rights Act, the Commission is an independent body that reports through the Ministry of Justice and Solicitor General, with a mandate to foster equality and to reduce discrimination.
-It fulfills this mandate through public education and community initiatives, through the resolution and settlement of complaints of discrimination, and through human rights tribunal hearings.
+The Alberta Human Rights Act establishes the Alberta Human Rights Commission as an independent body that reports through the Ministry of Justice.
+The Commission has a two-fold mandate: to foster equality and to reduce discrimination.
+This mandate is fulfilled through public education initiatives and the resolution of human rights complaints made under the Act.

 The ideal candidate’s background includes: